Tag Archive | using Christmas lights to keep plants warm

 Regardless how it’s described, the ‘Cherokee Purple’ tomato always has a place in my garden.
 In fact, when cool weather arrives in autumn, I place large pieces of clear plastic raised over the plants to protect them from frost.
 For a little extra warmth, add a hot water bottle or a string of miniature incandescent Christmas lights to extend the season for a few more ripe fruits.

-When a freeze threatens, pick all remaining full-size or nearly full-size tomatoes and let them ripen on the kitchen counter.
+When a freeze threatens, pick all remaining full-sized or nearly full-sized tomatoes and let them ripen on the kitchen counter.
 Be careful not to bruise them.

 A few other varieties also get covered in the garden to give the fruits additional time to ripen, but it’s these last ‘Cherokee Purple’ tomatoes that wrap up the season.